 - Cover and cook over low heat at least 12-15 more minutes.
 Ensure liver is fully cooked and onions translucent.
 Scrape bottom and stir a couple of times during cooking.
 Blend mixture until smooth in an electric blender while slowly adding the remaining butter.

-- Transfer blended contents into a mold or a serving dish and chill until firm, usually about 3-4 hours.
+- Transfer blended contents into a mold or a serving dish and serve warm now or chill until firm, usually after about 3-4 hours.

 - Remove from fridge about 10-15 minutes before serving.
 Serve with crackers or bagel chips.